-631 ELEMENTARY/SECONDARY SCHOOL COUNSELING 3 credits Introductory class recurrenes alementary and secondary school counseling practices.
+ELEMENTARY/SECONDARY SCHOOL COUNSELING Introductory class; examines elementary and secondary school counseling practices.

-635 COMMUNITY COUNSELING Overview of community and sollege courseing services; their evaluation, philosophy, organization and administration
+COMMUNITY COUNSELING Overview of community and college counseling services; their evaluation, philosophy, organization and administration.

-643 COUNSELING THEORY AND PHILOSOPHY

-Symmetrian of major rounsoling systems including client-centered, behavioral and existential theories.
+COUNSELING THEORY AND PHILOSOPHY Examination of major counseling systems including client-centered, behavioral and existential theories.
 Philosophical and theoretical dimension stressed.

-645 TESTS AND APPRAISAL IN COUNSELING 4 credits Prerequisites: 5/00/640.
-State of the nature of tests and appraisal in counseling including reliability, validity, test construction and selection, administration, scoring, and basic interpretation of selected measures.
+TESTS AND APPRAISAL IN COUNSELING Prerequisites: 5100:640.
+Study of the nature of tests and appraisal in counseling including reli-ability, validity, test construction and selection, administration, scoring, and basic interpretation of selected measures.

-646 MULTICULTURAL COUNSELING 3 credits Prerequisites: 643 or neressan of instructor.
+MULTICULTURAL COUNSELING3 credits Prerequisites: 643 or permission of instructor.
 An examination of multicultural counseling theory and research necessary to work with culturally diverse people.

-647 CAREER DEVELOPMENT AND COUNSELING ACROSS THE LIFE-SPAN 3 credits Overview of career development and choice over the ife-span.
+CAREER DEVELOPMENT AND COUNSELING ACROSS THE LIFE-SPAN 3 credits Overview of career development and choice over the life-span.
 Personal, family, and societal characteristics that affect choice, career choice, and implementation are discussed.

-648 INDIVIDUAL AND FAMILY DEVELOPMENT ACROSS THE LIFESPAN 3 credits An exploration of individual and family development.
-Emphasis will be placed on understanding the relationship between the individual and highlet family.
+INDIVIDUAL AND FAMILY DEVELOPMENT ACROSS THE LIFESPAN An exploration of individual and family development.
+Emphasis will be placed on understanding the relationship between the individual and his/her family.

-649 COUNSELING AND PERSONNEL SERVICES IN HIGHER EDUCATION 3 credits Prerequisite: 635 or parmission of instructor, Counseling services as related to psychological needs and problems of the college student.
+COUNSELING AND PERSONNEL SERVICES IN HIGHER EDUCATION 3 credits Prerequisite: 635 or permission of instructor.
+Counseling services as related to psychological needs and problems of the college student.

-651 TECHNIQUES OF COUNSELINGPrerequisite, 643 or permission.
-Study and practice of selected counseling techniques and skills with emphasis of activational, steming leading and establishing a counseling relationship.
+TECHNIQUES OF COUNSELING Prerequisite: 643 or permission.
+Study and practice of selected counseling techniques and skills with emphasis on structuring, listening, leading and establishing a counseling relationship.

-653 GROUP COUNSELING Prerequisites: 6-13 and 645 or 3750 671 and 7-10 (703) or permission.
-Emphasis is placed on providing the student with the entitledge and understanding of theory research and techniques necessary for conducting group counseling sessions.
+GROUP COUNSELING 4 credits Prerequisites: 643 and 645, or 3750:671 and 710 (703) or permission.
+Emphasis is placed on providing the student with the knowledge and understanding of theory, research and techniques. niques necessary for conducting group counseling sessions.

-655 MARRIAGE AND FAMILY THERAPY: THEORY AND TECHNIQUES 3 credits An overview of the theory and rechniques of marital and family therapy, including exposure to the history, fernand opyrand contributions of significant persons in the field.
+MARRIAGE AND FAMILY THERAPY: THEORY AND TECHNIQUES 3 credits An overview of the theory and techniques of marital and family therapy, including exposure to the history, terminology and contributions of significant persons in the field.

-657 CONSULTANT: COUNSELING

-Prerequisites 631, 351 or penniesion.
-Examination of consultation models with focus on process and process.
+CONSULTANT: COUNSELING Prerequisites: 631, 651 or permission.
+Examination of consultation models with focus on process and product.